- Find a Doctor

 Dancing with the Odds

 With a family history of diabetes, Deb Brown has always been conscious of staying active and eating a healthy diet.
-Hear what happened when she found out she was one of 84 million Americans with prediabetes.
+She recently found out she was among the 84 million Americans with prediabetes.

 When she and husband, Milton, moved to Delaware in 2015, Deb slowed down a bit.
 She noticed she was spending more time on the couch and eating sweet treats more often than she ever did when she was working full-time for the Seventh Day Adventist Church in Pennsylvania.